Portland Asylum Lawyer For Refugees

 Q. Can I apply for asylum even if I came to the U.S. illegally?

 A. Yes.
-Irrespective of immigrant’s status, an immigrant can still apply for asylum.
+Irrespective of an immigrant’s status, an immigrant can still apply for asylum.

 Q. Can I apply for asylum even if I have a criminal record?